capablevms/CHERI-ELF-comp/README.md

 ### High-level idea

 This project provides an API for managing compartments.
+The exposed functionality includes:
+* creating compartments from a given, pre-compiled ELF shared object file;
+* mapping the compartment to memory (essentially instantiating it);
+* executing a compartment by calling pre-defined entry points (not fully implemented as of yet);
+* and disposing of a compartment (not fully implemented as of yet).

+Each compartment is defined around a single, given shared object ELF file.
-Users can write programs with this API, which allows them to define compartments for a given ELF binary.
-Each compartment will be restricted to its own memory chunk, and should not be able to access (i.e., load or store) any memory outside the chunk determined by the manager.
+Additional library dependencies of the original ELF file are searched (currently using the `COMP_LIBRARY_PATH` environment variable), and loaded in the same compartment, alongside the original library file.
+Each compartment will be restricted to its own memory chunk (including `malloc` operations and stack), and should not be able to access (i.e., load or store) any memory outside the chunk determined by the manager.

-Compartments are loaded from a file on disk, in the form of a pre-compiled ELF binary.
-Compartments are then allocated a chunk of the manager process' memory, and the executable code of the compartment is loaded inside that chunk.
+Compartments are allocated a chunk of the manager process' memory, and the executable code of the compartment is loaded inside that chunk.
+A capability is created, bounding the allocated chunk, and the compartment is "defined" by this capability.
-Additional memory is reserved within the chunk for the compartment's stack and heap.
-A capability is defined around the allocated chunk.
 Whenever we transition to a given compartment, we load its respective capability inside the DDC, essentially limiting memory loads and stores within the compartment's allocated memory region.
 Once the compartment is loaded into memory, we are able to call functions defined in the binary from the manager.

-There is one exception when a compartment may access memory outside its designated region: if it is passed a capability by another compartment, then that capability may be used to access memory defined by the capability, which originally would be exclusively owned by the other compartment.
+There is one exception when a compartment may access memory outside its designated region: if it is passed a capability by another compartment, then that capability may be used to access memory defined by the capability, which originally would be exclusively owned by the original owner of that (now) shared memory chunk.
 This would be useful for sharing more complex data across compartments, but doing so essentially removes the security over the shared region for the original owner compartment, so must be done so sparsely.

 ## Structure overview